therkildsen-class/ntres-6100-assignments-lorenaps07/problem_sets/assignment_7.md

 ![](assignment_7_files/figure-commonmark/unnamed-chunk-4-1.png)

-# I stopped here, continue from this part

 <br> <br>

 ### Question 2.
 Would the election result be any different if the number of electoral votes is exactly proportional to a state’s population size?